 The Executive Director reported on the following agency activities:

 - Personnel changes - On June 16, 2007 Diane Bren joined Board staff.

 As of July 19, 2007, 1,171 individuals have subscribed.

 The Executive Director reviewed the following reports with the Board:

 - Activity Analysis of Administrative Violations

-During the meeting comments were taken from Rich Jones representing the Washington Society of CPAs (WSCPA), Bea Nahon representing the American Institute of Certified Public Accountants (AICPA), and Jerry Miller representing the Washington Association of Accountants (WAA).
+During the meeting the Board heard comments from Rich Jones and Tony Laliberte representing the Washington Society of CPAs (WSCPA) and Jerry Miller representing the Washington Association of Accountants (WAA).

 To view and print a PDF file, you must have the free Adobe Acrobat Reader loaded on your computer.
 If you do not have Adobe Acrobat Reader, download the latest version directly from the Adobe web site.